jacobahtan/smb.io/iot/README.md

 Make sure you have completed the prerequisite before applying the following steps.
 1. Download the contents in this page's folder (/smb.io/iot).

-2. Prepare a cordova package to your own namespace identifier using terminal / command prompt.
+2. Prepare a Cordova package to your own namespace identifier using terminal / command prompt.
 > Syntax as follows:
 ```sh
 cordova create <folder-name> <namespace-identifier-of-your-app> <app-name-or-project-name>